petrosagg/materialize/reclock-blogpost.md

 (300, 3pm, +1)
 ```

-This is exactly the representation that materialize uses for normal tables and so by writing things
-down this way we can easily explore the contents of this collection via SQL.
-Here's what this would
+Way we can easily explore the contents of this collection via SQL.
+Here's what this would look
-look like:
+like:

 ```sql